 Power BI is a Microsoft product that allows you to take tables of data from various sources in order to collate the information together in a Report with a series of tables, charts and cards.

-These instructions will enable you to take data from a Softools Application, use Power BI to build Reports and then display the Reports back in Softools.
+These instructions will enable you to take data from a Softools Application, then using Power BI, build Reports and display these back in Softools.

-The data from a Softools Application can be used in Power BI by making an API Web Call to receive the collection of Records from the App.
+The data from a Softools Application can be used in Power BI by making an API Web Call to receive the collection of Records from the App.- For a video on how to do this, please click here.

 First open the Power BI desktop App and start a new working model.
 Click on the Get Data drop down and then select Web to get data from a web source.
 In the option that opens, select Advanced and then fill in the following properties to make the data call.